The Learning Institute at ASL

 Inspiring excellence in teaching: professional development in the heart of London.

-Courses for 2017 are listed below.
-Additional upcoming professional development opportunities can be found on our professional learning page.
+Completed courses for 2017 are listed below.
+Upcoming professional development opportunities can be found on our professional learning page.

 The Institute provides world-class professional learning opportunities for educators in the heart of London.
 Our courses are handpicked to reflect the most current educational trends and research.